Observing dynamic oscillatory behavior of triple points among black hole thermodynamic phase transitions: Summary

-{\it Summary} $\quad$ We have carried out the first investigation of dynamical phase behaviour at a black hole triple point.
+We have conducted the first investigation of dynamic phase behavior at a black hole triple point.
 The degenerate triple point in a $P$-$T$ phase diagram becomes a horizontal line in the $T$-$r_{\rm h}$ phase diagram, with each coexistence region explicitly displayed.
 On the free energy landscape, with $r_{\rm h}$ as the order parameter, the characteristic pattern of the triple point is that of three potential wells of the same depth, with the coexistent black hole phases located at the minima of the wells.

-Transitions between these different phases are quite different from that of first order VdW type phase transitions, and can be studied dynamically via the Smoluchowski equation.
-We find that, regardless of the initial phase in the black hole system, each phase can transit into the others, attaining stationarity of all three phases after a short time.
-More significantly, we observe both weak oscillatory behaviour, in which the probability distribution of one state attains a maximal value before decaying to stationarity, and strong oscillatory behaviour, in which this maximum dominates over the other two states.
-A study of the mean first passage time indicates that if the system is initially in the intermediate black hole state, it takes longer to transit to one of the other states than for the other two cases.
+Transitions between these different phases are different from that of first-order VdW type phase transitions, and can be studied dynamically via the SE.
+We found that, regardless of the initial phase in the black hole system, each phase can transit into the others, attaining stationarity of all three phases after a short time.
+More significantly, we observe both weak oscillatory behavior, in which the probability distribution of one state attains a maximal value before decaying to stationarity, and strong oscillatory behavior, in which this maximum dominates over the other two states.
+Such behaviors are also well understood by calculating the mean first passage time.

-Our results indicate that black holes have interesting dynamical phase behaviour whose relationship to their underlying degrees of freedom remains to be understood.
+Our results indicate that black holes have interesting dynamic phase behavior whose relationship to their underlying degrees of freedom remains to be understood.
 It would be interesting to apply our approach to other black hole systems with various types of phase transitions, including angular momenta \cite{Altamirano:2014tva}, hair \cite{Giribet,Hennigar,Dykaar:2017mba}, and acceleration \cite{Anabalon:2018ydc,Anabalon:2018qfv}, where more interesting dynamic phenomena should be observed.

 {\emph{Acknowledgements}.}---This work was supported by the National Natural Science Foundation of China (Grants No. 12075103, No. 11675064, No. 11875151, and No. 12047501) and the Natural Sciences and Engineering Research Council of Canada.